Redocly/redocly-cli-cookbook/rulesets/common-mistakes/README.md

 ## Code

-You can use it in your `redocly.yaml` wih [`extends`](https://redocly.com/docs/cli/configuration/extends/), or you can copy its content directly:
+You can use it in your `redocly.yaml` with [`extends`](https://redocly.com/docs/cli/configuration/extends/), or you can copy its content directly:

 ```yaml
 rules: